About Me

 Research Interests

-Since leaving my undergraduate university and working as a Machine Learning Scientist, my research interests in Applied Mathematics have crystallized over time from my more naive days as an undergraduate researcher.
+Since leaving my undergraduate university and working as a Machine Learning Scientist, my research interests in Applied Mathematics and Machine Learning have crystallized over time from my more naive days as an undergraduate researcher.

 - Aligned & Equivariant ML (e.g. how can we align our models with our scientific knowledge?)

-- Constructive AI/ML (e.g. how can we intentionally construct models for specific behaviour?)
+- Constructive AI/ML (e.g. how can we intentionally construct models for specific behavior?)

 - Sparse Autoencoders and Neural Information Theory